Hackleburg, Alabama: History

 Hackleburg developed in the early 19th century as a stop along Jackson's Military Road.
 It was named by the early drovers of sheep who passed through the region while en route to market in Tuscumbia, and whose sheep encountered a thorny plant growing in abundance in that area and known locally by the name hack burrs (often corrupted to "hack berries") and which same plants were often fatal to sheep, besides being destructive to their wool.
 A post office opened in the town in 1885.

 Hackleburg incorporated in 1909 following the construction of a branch line of the Illinois Central Railroad through the area.
 Hackleburg marks the highest point (some 931 feet above sea level) along the route connecting Miami, Florida with Chicago, Illinois.

 2011 tornado

 On April 27, 2011, Hackleburg suffered catastrophic damage when it was hit by an EF5 tornado – part of the 2011 Super Outbreak.
 Eighteen Hackleburg residents died in the storm.
-On May 2, the Red Cross declared the city 75 percent destroyed.
+On May 2, the Red Cross declared that 75 percent of the city had been destroyed.
 Many people rebuilt here, although 2017 population estimates showed a slight decline from 2010.